AlaSQL/alasql/README.md

 console.log(res); // [{a:2,b:6},{a:1,b:5},{a:3,b:4}]
 ```

 __If you are familiar with SQL, it should be no surprise that proper use of indexes on your tables is essential for good performance.__

+#### Options

+AlaSQL has several [configuration options](https://github.com/AlaSQL/alasql/wiki/AlaSQL-Options) which change the behavior.
+It can be set via SQL statements or via the options object before using `alasql`.

+If you're using `NOW()` in queries often, setting `alasql.options.dateAsString` to `false` speeds things up.
+It will just return a JS Date object instead of a string representation of a date.

 ## Installation